 Conclusion

-The trade-off between Tesla vs Nvidia comparison for investors can be seen in the fact that Nvidia (NVDA) had a more pleasant ride, where growth can turn into intrinsic value coverage, as supported by indicators on value coverage and recovery of RNOA.
-Tesla (TSLA) is more upside but riskier, as in all but the most optimistic growth scenarios, Tesla’s intrinsic value will remain considerably lower than market value, and investors are only acquiring optionality in the future, not present value coverage.
+The trade-off between Tesla and Nvidia for investors can be seen in the fact that Nvidia (NVDA) had a smoother ride, with growth turning into intrinsic value coverage, as supported by indicators of value coverage and RNOA recovery.
+Tesla (TSLA) offers more upside but is riskier, as in all but the most optimistic growth scenarios, Tesla’s intrinsic value will remain considerably lower than its market value, and investors are acquiring optionality in the future, not present value coverage.

-NVDA would be the ideal core holding in 2026 positioning, as a growing and balanced portfolio, since TSLA would be a better fit only to investors who do not mind volatility and need to have a clear execution catalyst to narrow the valuation gap.
+NVDA would be the ideal core holding in 2026 positioning for a growing, balanced portfolio, since TSLA would be a better fit only for investors who do not mind volatility and need a clear execution catalyst to narrow the valuation gap.

 All calculations and valuation estimates are FinancialBeings’ own, based on data sourced from SEC filings NVDA (10K and 10Q), TSLA (10K and 10Q), use or reproduction before prior approval is prohibited.